×

 red-and-white-pomeranian-wearing-glasses-looking-at-ipad

-Available online and open to all, Massive Open Online Courses (MOOCs) are one of the best ways to learn everything—from quantum physics to ancient history.
+Available online and open to all, Massive Open Online Courses (MOOCs) are one of the best ways to learn everything, including Russian.
+Read on for everything you need to know to get moving with a Russian MOOC.

-Instead, these courses often tackle smaller concepts like cross-cultural communication with Russians, a set of essential vocabulary or a particular aspect of Russian grammar.
+Just keep in mind that these courses often tackle smaller concepts like cross-cultural communication with Russians, a set of essential vocabulary or a particular aspect of Russian grammar.
 In other words, MOOCs should be more of a supplement to the other ways you’re learning Russian—like the sour cream in your borscht or the pickle after your vodka.

-1. Открытое образование (Open Education)
+1. Открытое образование (Open Education)openedu-ru

 Price: Free (but certificates may require payment)